 We postulate the following four key aspects of system efficiency gains that could potentially be achieved in a smart cloud commuting system with shared AVs. (i) Temporal multiplexing gain through time-sharing of AVs: by leveraging "bursty" travel demands and sharing of AVs over time, the number of AVs needed would be significantly less than what would be if every user had his or her personal AV.
-This is analogous to the statistical multiplexing gain attained by a packet-switched data network. (ii) Payload multiplexing gain through ride-sharing among users: By utilizing AVs of varying sizes to enable ride-sharing among users (similar to today's car-pooling, shared shuttle or transit services, but leveraging the autonomy of AVs), the number of AVs needed This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TBDATA.2020.3041263, IEEE Transactions on Big Data can be further reduced. (iii) Elastic demand gain through smart trip scheduling: Many travel demands are elastic in nature (a trip to a store for grocery shopping now may not be crucial and thus can be delayed, say, for 30 minutes).
+This is analogous to the statistical multiplexing gain attained by a packet-switched data network. (ii) Payload multiplexing gain through ride-sharing among users: By utilizing AVs of varying sizes to enable ride-sharing among users (similar to today's car-pooling, shared shuttle or transit services, but leveraging the autonomy of AVs), the number of AVs needed can be further reduced. (iii) Elastic demand gain through smart trip scheduling: Many travel demands are elastic in nature (a trip to a store for grocery shopping now may not be crucial and thus can be delayed, say, for 30 minutes).
 Even for peak hour travel demands, as long as a user can reach her destination within a desired time window, the trip can be scheduled dynamically to leverage such elasticity to achieve additional system efficiency gain. (iv) Road network efficiency gain through intelligent control of AVs: With fewer vehicles on the road through shared AVs, road congestion can be alleviated or avoided, thus shortening trip times.
 Road network efficiency gain can be further increased by packing more AVs during peak demands (e.g., by reducing inter-car spacing) without creating safety issues, and by intelligent routing of AVs through less congested roads.